-Currently, the only secondary reading intervention that is used in a few secondary schools (Read 180) is available only to special education students, and is not provided with fidelity (program guidelines required 90 minutes daily, which is not available at any school).
-Worse, it has not been demonstrated to be effective for such students.3 Although the Department of Instruction reports that the high schools have at least one Orton-Gillingham trained teacher, it does not appear that any students actually receive Orton-Gillingham instruction.
+Currently, the only secondary reading interventions being used in secondary schools (Read 180, Leveled Literacy intervention (LLI)) are available only to special education students in a classroom setting, and are not provided with fidelity.
+Worse, neither has been demonstrated to be effective for such students.
+4 Although many parents have requested Tier 2 or 3 reading interventions, which would require small group or one-on-one instruction, few if any students are receiving that level of intensity.
+Although the Department of Teaching and Learning reports that the high schools have from one to six Orton-Gillingham trained teacher, it does not appear that any students actually receive Orton-Gillingham instruction with fidelity.
 Students are told that there are no other available interventions, or they are offered a computerized program (My Reading Coach) to be used without a teacher or at home, or non-interventions are proposed (such as independent reading).
 Most special education students who have IEP goals for reading and writing are in general education English classes, and receive no specialized instruction, much less intervention, aimed at those IEP goals.